 Riding distance & time: 19 Km, 4 hours.
 FB

 Depart after breakfast and drive back to the airport for the London flight.

 Horse Breed: Lipizzaner; Lipizzaner / Hutzul cross; Shagya Arabian (14.2 hh to 15.2 hh).

 The Lipizzaner traces it’s origins to about 1550.
 It is so famous because it is the horse of the Spanish Riding School in Vienna: big solid greys capable of great things!
 The Hutzul comes from the Carpathian mountains in Romania and is a tough, resilient breed.
 The Shagya is part of the Arab group and was developed as a cavalry mount for the Hungarian army.
 It tends to be more substantial than the Arab and slightly larger (15 hh).

 Rider’s involvement: You can unsaddle your horse during lunch breaks and at the end of the day.
 Guides always available to advise and assist.
 Looking after horses is the guide’s responsibility but your involvement is welcome.

 Best season for ride: From April till mid October.

-Accommodation (Based on twin share; single occupancy option is available.)
+Accommodation: is based on twin share; single occupancy option is available.

 Guesthouse x 4 night